ozzysmithjones/Chess/README.md

 # Chess AI
-Chess AI devel;oped using the bitboards approach.
+Chess AI developed using the bitboards approach.